davys11/search_player_l4d2/README.md

+The script was developed using chatgpt (Because the code is very crutch.
+But it works)

 This is a script for searching for players of the game l4d2 zozo server, such as blood factory servers.
 Script developed for telegram bot